architect/functions-deno/readme.md

 # WIP Notes

+- *_Session tokens incompatible with node/ruby/python_*: currently there's no availaility of a library that uses the A128GCM algorithm.
+Possible that if [webcrypto APIs are implemented in Deno](https://github.com/panva/jose) then [jose](https://github.com/panva/jose) would be available.

 - Tests have not been ported

 - Some functions have been difficult to modify (due to my lack of understanding)